 Parents of British citizens can get a Parent visa.
 Same if your child isn’t British but has lived in the UK for 7 years.

-If you are in a relationship with a migrant, who is on the route to settlement, such as Tier 2 General, you can apply for a Dependant visa.
+If you are in a relationship with a migrant, who is on a route to settlement, such as Tier 2 General or a Skilled Worker, you can apply for a Dependant visa.

-All of these family options allow working in the UK.
-Tier 2 Dependants can work for any employer while the main Tier 2 migrant is restricted to working for their Sponsor.
+All the family options above allow working in the UK.
+Tier 2/Skilled Worker Dependants can work for any employer while the main migrant is restricted to working for their Sponsor.
 Tier 1 Dependants can work for any employer too while the main Tier 1 migrant is restricted to activities on their visas, such as running a business (Tier 1 Entrepreneur) or working in their professional field (Tier 1 Exceptional Talent).